The Grasshopper Peak Trail

 Length 15.5 mi · Climbing 3170 ft

-This 15-mile out-and-back hike starts at the Visitor Center and climbs through redwood uplands, then through fir woods, and finally through grassy meadows to the top of Grasshopper Mountain.
-There aren't any views to speak of until you reach the top.
+This epic out-and-back hike starts at the Visitor Center and climbs through redwood uplands, then through spruce and fir woods, and finally through grassy meadows to the top of an isolated peak, the highest in the park.
+There's some traffic noise for the first few miles, but after that it's completely silent and feels very remote.
+You're rewarded with some expansive views at the top; most of the trail, though, is wooded, so there aren't any views to speak of until the very end.

 Click here to see the trailhead location in Google Maps.

-Cross the river on the seasonal footbridge and continue straight ahead, climbing up the steep sandy bank on the seasonal steps.
+Cross the river on the seasonal footbridge and continue straight ahead, climbing up the steep sandy bank on a set of plank steps strung together by ropes.
 The trail enters a small, heavily-logged flat with some pretty good-sized stumps.

 The access trail ends at a T intersection with the River Trail.
 Turn left.
 The little flat soon ends and with it all signs of logging, giving way to an old-growth upland forest consisting of small redwoods among a dense understory of huckleberry shrubs.
-The trail undulates up and down a surprising amount.
-There are a few glimpses of the river, but the trail mostly runs well up the hillside, away from the river.
+The trail, which used to have a lot of up-and-down, has thankfully been rerouted and now climbs steadily, gradually rising high above the river.
+There are a few glimpses of the river below.

 The trail enters a logged redwood grove, dense with tiny trees, then eventually emerges into a another old-growth grove.
-Though less impressive than the previous grove, it's still nice to see redwoods.
+Though less impressive than the previous grove, it's more open and very attractive, with some nice views of the tall, straight redwoods.
+The old-growth grove has a distinctive bright green hue that contrasts with the much darker browns and greys of the second growth.
 After leaving the redwoods there's one section of trail that's somewhat steep, but otherwise it climbs at a reasonable grade.

-The trail climbs through some grassy meadows and eventually reaches Grasshopper Trail Camp and an intersection with a dirt road.
+The woods open up and the trail climbs through some grassy meadows before reaching Grasshopper Trail Camp at an intersection with a dirt road.
 There's not much at the camp, just an outhouse and a bear locker under the trees to your right.

-After crossing the Grieg Multi-Use Trail, the trail turns from a dirt road into a singletrack trail.
-The trail is little-used in the winter and spring and may become heavily overgrown and hard to follow, but it should be maintained and in good condition in the summer.
+After crossing the Grieg Multi-Use Trail, the trail turns from a dirt road into a somewhat rough singletrack trail.
+The trail is little-used in the winter and spring and sometimes becomes heavily overgrown and hard to follow, but it should be maintained and in good condition in the summer.

 © 2010, 2015 David Baselt